 The High Price of Internet Keyword Auctions

-But, says Michael Ostrovsky of the Stanford Graduate School of Business faculty, unsophisticated bidders can end up overpaying in the current auction system, and sophisticated players can end up sinking inordinate amounts of time and money into figuring out how to beat the system.
+But, says Michael Ostrovsky of Stanford GSB faculty, unsophisticated bidders can end up overpaying in the current auction system, and sophisticated players can end up sinking inordinate amounts of time and money into figuring out how to beat the system.

 At issue, he explains, is the fact that the search engines Google and Yahoo are not using the original version of the auction for which William Vickrey won the Nobel Memorial Prize in 1996.
 The auction Vickrey designed has a remarkable property: The best strategy for the buyers is to bid precisely what they feel the item in question is worth to them.
 “Google says that its mechanism uses the ideas of the Vickrey auction, but fails to mention some important differences, which creates confusion,” says Ostrovsky.
 “Such a claim gives advertisers the misconception that they should bid as much as they’re willing to pay.”